fptf8fpt2018/update_realtime_fe_by_polling/README.md

 2. node index.js
 3. open file index.html on browser
 4. wait for changing time to 0 AM, OR change manually your desktop time (run backend application)
+5. load again file FE index.html to see different